 EPA studies have shown that indoor pollutant levels can be two to five times higher than they are outside.
 To find the source of many of these pollutants, just glance down.
-Installation of new carpet and flooring can fill the air with hundreds of volatile organic compounds (VOCs), including known and suspected carcinogens like formaldehyde and benzene.
+New carpet and flooring can fill the air with hundreds of volatile organic compounds (VOCs), including known and suspected carcinogens like formaldehyde and benzene.
 It can take years for these substances to dissipate.
-In addition, carpets are often treated with toxic chemicals for moth-proofing or to repel soil and moisture.
+Additionally, carpets are often treated with toxic chemicals for moth-proofing or to repel soil and moisture.
 Carpeting is also notorious for trapping toxic lawn chemicals, VOCs, and allergens tracked in from outside.

 There are several sustainable, eco-friendly flooring options that can minimize indoor pollution and mitigate health problems caused by toxic carpets.
 You can now choose from a rapidly growing line of carpets and flooring made from recycled and eco-friendly materials.
 Durable, stylish, and often less expensive than conventional floors and carpets, these sustainable options provide a responsible and healthy way to enhance your home.

 Eco-Friendly Flooring: Roll Out the Green Carpet

 The environmental and health costs associated with carpeting extend from the time of your purchase until your carpet’s disposal.
 Here are some ways you can minimize those costs:

 Fast and cheap fix: If you are experiencing health problems that could be caused by your carpet, there is a cheap solution.
 Try a nontoxic, eco-friendly carpet finish like SafeChoice Carpet Seal, available from American Formulating & Manufacturing.
 This product forms an insoluble water- and odor-resistant barrier that prevents chemicals from offgassing from carpets for up to five cleanings or one year.

 Carpet: There are a wide range of sustainable carpets and rugs sold at competitive prices across the nation.
 Look for carpets made from natural fibers with little or no chemical treatment.
 Also, purchase carpets with natural-fiber backing attached with less-toxic adhesives.